eschen42/log4cmd/README.md

 ### Log-level Filtering

-The log levels that will be accepted for logging (i.e., not silently ignored) may be assigned to the `logLevelFilter` in `log4vbs_config.vbs`.
+The log levels that will be accepted for logging (i.e., not silently ignored) may be assigned to the `logLevelFilter` in `log4vbs_config.vbs`, which filters logging to all loggers.

+The `Select Case` statement in the `Loggers` function in `log4vbs_config_example.vbs` supports logger-specific log-level filtering through the `logLevelFilterForFile` and `logLevelFilterForStdOut` VBScript variables.

 ### Security